ubc-provenance/PIDSMaker/docs/docs/tutorial.md

 - a GPU (min 5 GB memory required), or a CPU
 - RAM >20GB
 - storage >10GB
-- follow the [installation guidelines](ten-minute-install.md) and have a shell opened in the pids container
+- follow the [installation guidelines](ten-minute-install.md){ data-preview } and have a shell opened in the pids container

 ## Integrate a new encoder